 You will also be presented with a more detailed breakdown of your website’s compliance status that you can download as a PDF.
 Any compliance issues found during the automated test will be highlighted in the report, along with instructions on how to address and remediate them.

-If your website is found to be non-compliant or semi-compliant, you will need to remediate all issues identified during the audit to avoid facing legal action.
+If your website is found to be non-compliant or semi-compliant, you will need to remediate all issues identified.

 This may include making changes to the website's design and layout, adding alt text to images, and providing captions for video content.